 The standard discrete semigroup is \((\N, +)\) amd its associated graph is the standard discrete graph \((\N, \le)\).
 These spaces form the usual models for discrete time.
-Counting measure \(\#\) is the reference measure and is the unique invariant measure for \((\N, +)\) up to multiplcation by posiitve constants.
-As usual, we start with the path functions and the path generating function.
+The power set \(\ms P(\N)\) is the reference \(\sigma\)-algebra, and counting measure \(\#\) is the reference measure, the unique invariant measure for \((\N, +)\) up to multiplcation by posiitve constants.
+As usual, we start with the walk functions and the generating function.

 So it follows that the Möbius kernel \(M\) of \((\N, \le)\) is given by \[M(x, y) = \mu(y - x) = \begin{cases} 1, & y = x \\ -1, & y = x + 1 \\ 0, & \text{otherwise} \end{cases}\]